majikayogames/SimpleTerrain/README.md

 ## Installation

-1. Clone this repo or download as as zip by clicking the `Code` button above.
+1. Clone this repo or download as a zip by clicking the `Code` button above.
 2. Copy the contents of the `addons` folder to your project's `addons` directory.
 3. Enable in Godot under `Project Settings > Plugins`.